 This thinking goes against recommendations from very big organizations.
-The World Health Organization, for one, recommends couples wait up to six months before trying again.
+The World Health Organization, for one, recommends that couples wait up to six months after a miscarriage before trying again.
 The reasoning here is mostly psychological.
 It is fair to say that extreme emotional distress is not healthy for pregnant women or their developing babies.
 Bereavement during pregnancy has been linked with an increased risk of stillbirth and depression during pregnancy is associated with a greater risk of sleep and mental health problems for their children later in life.
 But it is also fair to say that extreme emotional distress does not accurately characterize every person’s experience with miscarriage.

 Trolice puts it more bluntly: “This recommendation was not based on solid medical evidence.”
-In fact, it was based off only one large study in Latin and South America.
+In fact, it was based on only one large study in Latin and South America.
 In contrast, a 2017 review of studies that included more than 1 million women found that conceiving within six months after a miscarriage led to a lower risk of another miscarriage and of preterm birth.

-Another possibility: Women who tried to get pregnant within three months may have had more luck, for the simple and unflattering fact that prospective parents are not getting any younger.
+Another possibility: Women who tried to get pregnant within three months of a miscarriage may have had more luck, for the simple and unflattering fact that prospective parents are not getting any younger.
 As more and more couples opt to have children later in life, advancing maternal age has put many women at an increased risk of miscarriage, and advancing paternal age comes with risks for the fetus well.
-Given men’s and women’s ticking biological clocks, it makes sense that waiting to try after a miscarriage.
+Given women and men’s ticking biological clocks, it makes sense not to wait too long to try to conceive after a miscarriage.

 “A woman’s peak fertility is actually in her mid-to-late twenties and begins to decline more rapidly after the age of 35,” says Dr. Tom Molinaro, a reproductive endocrinologist at the Reproductive Medicine Associates of New Jersey.
 “Because of this, a couple should begin trying to conceive as soon as they are ready.”

 Every pregnancy is different and so is every miscarriage, so there are many limitations to consider with this data.
 If the miscarriage involved any medical procedure, it is crucial to take advice from a doctor about when to hold off in order to avoid complications and infections.
-For couples who have had recurrent miscarriages or experienced a miscarriage after 13 weeks (most miscarriages occur before), there are caveats about trying sooner than later that could pose a health threat to women and their babies, and it is important to discuss these with medical professionals.
+For couples who have had recurrent loss of pregnancies or experienced a miscarriage after 13 weeks (most miscarriages occur before), there are caveats about trying sooner than later that could pose a health threat to women and their babies, and it is important to discuss these with medical professionals.

 The American College of Obstetricians and Gynecologists says there is usually no reason to wait before trying to conceive again.
 In most cases, ovulation doesn’t pick up again until two weeks after a miscarriage.
-And most women shouldn’t have sex until two weeks afterwards, according to the Mayo Clinic.
+And most women shouldn’t have sex until two weeks afterward, according to the Mayo Clinic.
 That’s the earliest most couples could start trying again.
 If you’re ready that quickly, there may be a benefit for trying right away: Fertility may actually be higher than usual in the first cycle following a miscarriage, according to one study from 2003.

 “The impact of miscarriage on the couple is often akin to a death in the family.
 A grieving process is important to ensure full emotional recovery,” Trolice says.
 “If the couple feels they have healed emotionally and the woman has recovered physically, then they can attempt conception within three months following a pregnancy loss — with reassuring evidence of no increase in miscarriage and probably a higher live birth rate.”